sourcegraph/handbook/content/departments/people-talent/people-ops/process/impact-reviews.md

 ### What is the promotion process & timeline?

 We promote in alignment with our Impact Review process, to ensure Teammate growth opportunities are not delayed by extended cadence parameters.
-There are four core stages to the promotion process: Planning/Calibration, Recommendation- Approvals, Processing & Announcement.
+There are four core stages to the promotion process: Planning/Calibration, Recommendation-Approvals, Processing & Announcement.

-[TABLE COMING SOON]

 ### How is the merit/promotion budget determined?